ECE3SAT/ece3sat.github.io/content/Blog/2018-01-24-how-to-slow-down-rotation-the-bdot-algorithm.md

 {
-    "title": "How to slow down rotation ?
-The Bdot algorithm", "date": "2018-01-25",
+    "title": "How to slow down satellite rotation ? - The B-dot algorithm", "date": "2018-01-25",
     "aliases": [
         "/blog/2018-01-24-how-to-slow-down-rotation-the-bdot-algorithm"